-'Willi' is a made up name for a person who is not particularly generous.
-The protagonist links this lack of generosity with irreligiosity.
-The performance narrates how the protagonist and his choir go the market to beg.
-They eventually stop at the stall of a Willi, who becomes irritated with their recitation of classical Arabic poetry and asked them to stop.
+"Willi" is a made up name for a person who is not particularly generous.
+The protagonist links this miserliness with a lack of religiosity, The performance narrates how the protagonist and his choir go to the market to beg.
+They eventually stop at the stall of a Willi, who becomes irritated with their recitation of classical Arabic poetry and asks them to stop.
 Their refusal to stop angers him and he decides to assault them.
-This makes them run away, with Will in hot purchase.
-The performance then narrates how the protagonist seeks refuse in various places, but is instantly thrown out when Willi approaches due to his fearsome appearance and intensive cruelty.
+This makes them run away, with Willi in close pursuit.
+The performance then narrates how the protagonist seeks refuge in various places, but is instantly thrown out when Willi approaches due to his fearsome appearance and intensive cruelty.
 Willi eventually catches up with the protagonist who faces him and wrestles him to the ground.
 The moral of the narrative is on the superior strength of spirituality; for while the antagonist (Willi) is weak, the protagonist (makaho, the blind) is imbued with spiritual strength-thus spirituality is the superior strength in any encounter.
-The choir refrain here is 'ka ji bayanin Willi' [this is the story of Willi].
+The choir refrain here is "ka ji bayanin Willi" (this is the story of Willi).